 Increasingly, College faculty and administrators are using electronic means to disseminate information to and communicate with students.
 This information may be important and/or time-sensitive.
 Thus, the expectations of the College are that:

 In short, the lack of access to electronic communication is not a valid excuse for the failure to respond to a request, perform an assignment, or meet a deadline.

 Drake University strives to create a respectful, safe, and non-threatening environment where its members are able to live, study, and work free from sexual and interpersonal misconduct.
 In keeping with this goal, the University has adopted certain policies prohibiting sexual misconduct (including sexual harassment, sexual assault, and sexual exploitation), and interpersonal misconduct (domestic violence, dating violence, and stalking).
-The Policy on Sexual and Interpersonal Misconduct and Notification of Complainant’s Rights is intended to notify victims/survivors of their rights and resources that are available to them when Sexual and/or Interpersonal Misconduct occurs.
+The Sexual and Interpersonal Misconduct Policy and Notification of Complainant's Rights is intended to notify victims/survivors of their rights and resources that are available to them when Sexual and/or Interpersonal Misconduct occurs.

 Questions about this document, any related policy or procedure, making a report, or requesting accommodations to academic, living, working, and/or transportation arrangements, may be directed to any of the following:

 Drake University’s Title IX Coordinator/Equity and Inclusion Policy Specialist, Kathryn Overberg: 515-271-2982 or Kathryn.Overberg@drake.edu

 Dean of Students, Dr. Jerry Parker (Students): 515-271-4088 or email@example.com

 Director of Human Resources, Gary Johnson (Employees): 515-271-4804 or firstname.lastname@example.org

 Prevention Coordinator for Sexual and Interpersonal Misconduct, Tess Cody: 515-271-4141 or email@example.com.